MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 ### Behavior on upgrade

-DEV extensions are uninstalled when the sandbox environment is upgraded or relocated wihin our service.
+DEV extensions are uninstalled when the sandbox environment is upgraded or relocated within our service.
 However, the data of an app is not removed, so you only have to re-publish and install the app to make it available.
 Any PTE that depends on a DEV extension is also uninstalled in that case.

 ## Constraints on extension types

 In general, extensions are uniquely defined by their `id`.
-A specific version of an app is defined by the `id` and `version`, adding Environment for per-tenant extensions.
+A specific version of an app is defined by the `id` and `version`, adding `environment` for per-tenant extensions.

 - It is not possible to deploy a **Global app** and a **PTE** with the same `id`.
 During the upload of a PTE, we are validating that there is not a Global app app with the same `id`.
 Currently, the AppSource validation process allows you to upload an app with the same `id` as an existing PTE to AppSource, but this means that it won't be possible to update the PTE anymore.

-- It is not possible to deploy an **Global app** and a **DEV** extension with the same `id` and `version`.
-When deploying the DEV version of a Global app from Visual Studio code to a sandbox environment, for example, for development or troubleshooting, you must make sure that your DEV extension has a different `version` than what is published to AppSource.
+- It is not possible to deploy a **Global app** and a **DEV** extension with the same `id` and `version`.
+When deploying the DEV version of a Global app from Visual Studio Code to a sandbox environment, for example, for development or troubleshooting, you must make sure that your DEV extension has a different `version` than what is published to AppSource.
 Similarly, after you are done developing/testing your extension, you should increase the `version` before submitting to AppSource.
 We also recommend changing the `id` of the app.
 - Due to some current limitations in our service, it is not possible to have an **Global app** and a **PTE** or **DEV** extension with the same `name`, `publisher`, and `version`, even if they have a different `id`.

 ## See Also